amsaren/course_materials/Webinar_2022/slides/Tykky.md

 - Basic command for pip -based installations:

   ```
+  mkdir MyEnv
-  pip-containerize new --prefix <install_dir> req.txt
+  pip-containerize new --prefix MyEnv req.txt
   ```

-  - `req.txt` pip requirements file
+  - `req.txt`: pip requirements file
-- By default uses the Python in current `$PATH`as base
+- By default uses the Python in current `$PATH` as base
+  - Depends on loaded modules
   - Can not be a container-based installation
   - Using option `--slim` starts with a minimal Python installation

 # Using Tykky to install Python packages, continued
-- For Python software that uses `python setup.py install`
+- For Python software with no pip package available
   - First create basic environment with `conda-containerize new`
   - Add installation command to a file, e.g. "post.txt"
   - Then use `conda-containerize update`